Mostafa Tabrizi

-Mostafa Tabrizi (مصطفی تبریزی, born 1945 in Bojnourd) is a psychologist and counselor and reformist politician who is currently representing Bojnourd constituency in the first term of the Parliament of Iran in the Islamic Consultative Assembly.
+Mostafa Tabrizi (مصطفی تبریزی; born 15 March 1946 in Bojnourd) is a psychologist and counselor and reformist politician who was formerly represented Bojnourd constituency in the first term of the Parliament of Iran in the Islamic Consultative Assembly.

 He is a professor at Allameh Tabatabai University and the director of Roozbeh Counseling Center.
-He was also the first representative of Bojnourd in the Islamic Consultative Assembly after the Islamic Revolution.
+He was also the first representative of Bojnourd in the Islamic Consultative Assembly after the 1979 Iranian Revolution.